Choose Your Shutter Options

 There are nearly an unlimited array of shutter options when you have all these details to customize, creating your own unique Timberlane Shutters.
 Here are some excellent ways to make your home distinctive.
 A Timberlane Expert can help by explaining any of the shutter options below.
 We’re here to make your shutter project easy and fun to customize!

-Tilt Rods and Mouse Holes
+Tilt Rods & Mouse Holes

-Tilt rods are used on operable louvers to open or close the louvers.
-However, for customers who do not need operable louvers, but still appreciate the aesthetic, tilt rods can be added for decorative purposes.
+Tilt rods are used on operable louvers to open and close the louvers.
+A mouse hole is the notch that houses the bottom of the tilt rod when closed.
+However, for those who don't have operable louvers, these elements can be added for decoration.